rodgzilla/teaching/deep_nlp/deep_nlp.md

 in-depth explanation of these rules can be found [here](https://nbviewer.jupyter.org/github/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/02.05-Computation-on-arrays-broadcasting.ipynb#Rules-of-Broadcasting).

-A typical usecase of broadcasting is to normalize the values of an array by substracting the mean and dividing by the standard deviation.
+A typical use case of broadcasting is to normalize the values of an array by subtracting the mean and dividing by the standard deviation.
 In the following example, let's assume that the values of each column are observation of a different variable.
 We would like to compute the mean and standard deviation for each column and then